bhaubhau/CarND-Advanced-Lane-Lines/README.md

 1. can try optimizing the performance of the algorithms by trying to initially compute a centered polynomial and then look for lane lines around it
 2. can try using the convolution method provided in the chapter to fit the polynomial
 3. can try using higher order polynomial functions to accomodate multiple curvatures if detected in image
+4. Also varying slope of the road can become a problem when doing warping of the image